7 Ways To Make Your Small Kitchen Feel Bigger

 A statement light can also help to enliven your kitchen.
 Plus, nobody is going to notice how big or small your kitchen is when you've got an amazing piece of statement lighting!

 When you own a tiny kitchen, you may not have a ton of counter and floor space to play with, so consider installing a fancy backsplash to enliven the room without taking up valuable floor space.
 Subway tiles, for example, can add an instant charm to your kitchen.
 Lay it horizontally to make the space look wider.
 The reflective surface of the subway tiles also helps to bounce light around the room and make your kitchen feel more spacious.

-Interior Firm: Surface R Sdn.
+View this project by Surface R Sdn.
 Bhd.

 3. Create a visual flow

 If you have an open space kitchen that’s connected to a living or dining area, create a smooth visual flow between these areas through the use of colours so that your tiny kitchen won’t feel too cramped.
 In this modern condominium, the open kitchen shares a similar colour theme of dark brown, grey and black with the dining area that connects these two spaces together and visually stretches the space.

 View this project by One Space Sdn Bhd